markwomack/FlasherXUpdater/README.md

 Once you have the location of the .hex file, you can use one of the provided [scripts](https://github.com/markwomack/FlasherXUpdater/tree/main/scripts) to send the data to the desired destination.
-The scripts will prepend some required data to the .hex file.
-It will add the file size and CRC32 values of the .hex file to the beginning of the .hex file.
+The scripts will add the file size and CRC32 value of the .hex file to the beginning of the .hex file.
 The resulting file is then sent for the update.
 The performUpdate and modified FlasherX code will double check these values after the .hex file contents have been processed.
 If the values do not match, then the update will be aborted.